PulkitBanta/Shoppo/README.md

-# Angular 8 Project

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.9.

-# First Angular Project
+# Shopping Website

-Made an E-commerce website with some basic functionality of the Angular
+Made an E-commerce website (Shoppo) with Angular.

-# Note

-This project currently have some issue on loading the services for each component.
-It will be resolved soon.
-So please don't make an issue for it.